HammadRashid1997/REST-APIs-in-SpringBoot/README.md

 5. Browse for the path where the project is located and then hit Finish
 6. The IDE will load all the dependencies, files, and necessary items needed for the project's working

-Once the project is loaded and opens in Eclipse IDE, it is now ready to use and explore.
-For GUI screens refer to [Appendix B](#appendix-b).

 #### Classes

 ##### Model-View-Controller